-NABARD reported a comfortable asset-liability profile with positive asset-liability gaps in the short as well as the long term as on October 31, 2022 and undrawn bank lines of ~Rs.
-7,000 crore as on September 30, 2022.
-Overall, the liquid investments and undrawn bank lines drive the bank's superior liquidity profile.
+NABARD reported a comfortable and well-matched asset-liability profile with positive asset-liability gaps in the short as well as the long term as on March 31, 2023.
+Besides this, the bank has meaningful investments in Government securities and mutual funds, which stood at ~7% of total assets as on December 31, 2022.
+This drives the bank's superior liquidity profile.